Madfarm/firstDotnetApi/notes.md

 ## Data Transfer Object
 DTO - A Dto lets not expose the actual database entity and control what data the client actually receives

+basically we create a second record in its own file and when we're retrieving data we're going to convert each item into that dto

+book => new BookDto
+{
+    Id = book.Id,
+    Title = book.Title,
+    Price = book.Price
+}